nickjeffrey/nagios_powershell_passive_check/README.md

    contacts               webserv01             ; This associates which contacts (and htpasswd users) are allowed to update this host and service.
 }

+# Define service for passive check MPIO disk paths iSCSI or FC
+define service {
+   use                    passive-8x5-service
+   host_name              webserv01.example.com
+   service_description    MPIO disk paths ; Name of service passive check will reference when sending passive check results to nagios server contact_groups         admins                ; Who receives notifications for this service contacts               webserv01             ; This associates which contacts (and htpasswd users) are allowed to update this host and service.
+}

+# Define service for passive check for local SSL certificate store
+define service {
+   use                    passive-8x5-service
+   host_name              webserv01.example.com
+   service_description    Certificate Expiry ; Name of service passive check will reference when sending passive check results to nagios server contact_groups         admins                ; Who receives notifications for this service contacts               webserv01             ; This associates which contacts (and htpasswd users) are allowed to update this host and service.
+}

 ###############################################
 # END OF PASSIVE CHECKS
 ###############################################